r4nc0x/r4nc0x.github.io/content/posts/Fawn.md

 ```
 I enter the flag in the last Task of the machine `Send Flag`.

-Once the flag was sent, a message came out saying 'Meow has been Pwned'.
+Once the flag was sent, a message came out saying `Fawn has been Pwned`.

 ![Anexo4](/images/Fawn/Anexo4.png)
 ___